nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 So if you want to start a calculation in the first excited state, you would set `init_state` to 1.

+#### tdks: Time-Dependent Kohn-Sham

+The keyword `tdks` will use Time-Dependent Kohn-Sham instead of the default [Tamm-Dancoff](Excited-State-Calculations.md#cis-and-rpa-the-tamm-dancoff-approximation) approximation.
+The keyword requires the keyword (`odft`)[Density-Functional-Theory-for-Molecules.html#odft-and-mult-open-shell-systems] in the `dft` input block to
+It can have two values:

+- `1` (default) selects the alpha spin channel
+- `2`  selects the beta spin channel

 #### NAMD Input Example

+Example input for  fewest-switches surface-hopping (FSSH) approach.

 ```
 geometry noautosym nocenter